BDen32/Milestone-Project-1/README.md

 ### Scope

 Within the scope plane, the strategy is transformed into the project specifics, including requirements, defining the characteristics of the product or service and any other value-adding information to be displayed on the website or app.

-Content Requirements:
+#### Content Requirements:

+ * Home page
-Contact info
+ * Contact info

-Photos
+ * Photos/Gallery
+ * Membership price details

-Newsletter sign up
+ * Newsletter sign up

-Functionality Requirements:
+#### Functionality Requirements:

 The user will be able to:

-Navigate through the site to find the information they need
+ * Navigate easily through the site to find the information they need

-Sign up to the newsletter
+ * Sign up to the newsletter

-View photos
+ * View photos
+ * Link to social media sites

 ### Structure